oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     If any connections have been acquired and not released back to the pool, this method will fail unless the ``force`` parameter is set to True.

-.. method:: ConnectionPool.create_pool(dsn, pool_class, pool_params, conn_params, \
-    min, max, increment, connectiontype, getmode, homogeneous, externalauth,timeout, \
-    wait_timeout, max_lifetime_session, session_callback, max_sessions_per_shard, \
-    soda_metadata_cache, ping_interval, user, proxy_user, password, newpassword, \
-    wallet_password, host, port, protocol, https_proxy, https_proxy_port, service_name, \
-    sid, server_type, cclass, purity, expire_time, retry_count, retry_delay, \
-    tcp_connect_timeout, ssl_server_dn_match, ssl_server_cert_dn, wallet_location, \
-    events, mode, disable_oob, stmtcachesize, edition, tag, matchanytag, config_dir, \
-    appcontext, shardingkey, supershardingkey, handle)

-    Creates a connection pool with the supplied parameters and returns it.

-    The ``dsn`` parameter (data source name) can be a string in the format ``user/password@connect_string`` or can simply be a connect string in which case the user and password need to be specified separately.
-    See :ref:`connstr` for more information.

-    The ``pool_class`` parameter is a ConnectionPool or a subclass of ConnectionPool.

-    The ``pool_params`` parameter is of type PoolParams and contains parameters that are used to create the pool.
-If not specified, a new PoolParams object will be created using the additional keyword arguments.
-    See :ref:`poolparam` for more information.

-    The ``conn_params`` parameter is of type ConnectParams and contains connection parameters that will be used when creating connections in the pool.
-If not specified, a new ConnectParams object will be created using the additional keyword arguments.
-See :ref:`connparam` for more information.
-    If a dsn is supplied, it will modify the connection parameters to include the parameters supplied in the dsn.

 .. method:: ConnectionPool.drop(connection)